Chinese Foreign Minister To Visit Egypt, Tunisia This Week: Ministry - UrduPoint

 Chinese Foreign Minister To Visit Egypt, Tunisia This Week: Ministry

-Beijing, (APP - UrduPoint / Pakistan Point News - 11th Jan, 2024) Chinese foreign minister Wang Yi will this week visit Egypt and Tunisia, Beijing said Thursday, as part of a four-country Africa tour before he heads to Brazil and Jamaica.
+Beijing, (APP - UrduPoint / Pakistan Point News - 11th Jan, 2024) China's top diplomat Wang Yi will this week visit Egypt and Tunisia, Beijing said Thursday, as part of a four-country Africa tour before he heads to Brazil and Jamaica.

-"Wang Yi will visit Egypt, Tunisia, Togo and Cote d'Ivoire... from January 13 to 18," foreign ministry spokesperson Mao Ning said.

-He would also visit "Brazil and Jamaica... from January 18 to 22", Mao said.
+Wang's first trip of the new year comes as China increasingly focuses on ties in the Global South, seeking to bolster its influence in regions traditionally dominated by the United States and its allies.

 Wang's visit to Egypt will follow that of US Secretary of State Antony Blinken, who is set to meet President Abdel Fattah al-Sisi in Cairo for more talks aimed at containing Israel's war against Hamas.